 The white cream completely separates from the milk and you’ll have about a cup of clear, watery liquid left over.
 This is great to use in smoothies, or over cereal, or in a recipe instead of milk so you can keep it for later (or just drink it…mmmmm, coconut!).

 Once you’ve got the cream in a bowl, whip it on high with your mixer.
 It whips up quickly, and you don’t want to over-whip it because if it gets too warm it will start to melt.
 Add a little sweetener…you can use organic evaporated cane sugar, or a little maple syrup.
 It really doesn’t take much in the way of sweeteners, just a touch goes a long way!
 You can also add some organic vanilla if you’d like.
 So easy!
 You’re ready to top your favorite dessert…or to eat it straight out of the bowl, whatever seems best to you at the time.
 We won’t judge!
+Being dairy-free doesn't mean you have to say goodbye to whipped cream.
+This whipped coconut cream is so easy to make and so delicious and of course completely diary free.

 Looking for more delicious real food recipes?
 I’ve got your back!